 Hunger Relief

-St. Francis House distributed an estimated 819,978 pounds of food in 2022.
+St. Francis House Food Pantry supported 13,458 people with nutritious food in FY 23.
 Majority of our food pantry clients are forced to choose between paying rent and utilities, buying gas, or buying food.

-In 2022, St. Francis House Food Pantry served an average of 116 families per day.
+St. Francis House Food Pantry is one of the largest food pantries in Alaska.
 A leader in the anti-hunger movement, St. Francis House Food Pantry provides an emergency supply of food to anyone experiencing food insecurity.
-Read more about our impact.

 Refugee Resources

 Refugee Assistance and Immigration Services (RAIS) provides a bridge for refugees from their former lives to their new ones in the U.S. RAIS operates as Alaska’s primary refugee resettlement agency.
-In FY 22, 276 new arrivals were resettled by Refugee Assistance and Immigration Services (RAIS) and quickly adjusted to meet the needs of arrivals fleeing the humanitarian crisis in Afghanistan and the war in Ukraine.
+In FY 23, 582 new arrivals were served by Refugee Assistance and Immigration Services (RAIS).
+RAIS operates as Alaska’s primary refugee resettlement agency and has helped a historical number of refugees.

 We provide refugees with helpful resources as they settle in Anchorage—connecting them with jobs and weaving them into the fabric of the community.
-In FY22, the RAIS employment team helped 64 people find 88 new jobs, of those 88 jobs 75% were maintained for more than 90 days.
-Read more about our impact.
+In FY23, the RAIS employment team helped 278 people find new jobs.

 Family Services

 The challenges of caring for a loved one with developmental disabilities are great, but Family Disability Services exists to ensure they are not insurmountable.
-In FY22, FDS Providers served 34 clients delivering 33,490 hours of direct-service care.
+In FY23, FDS Providers served 45 clients delivering thousands of hours of direct-service care.
 We provide a range of resources along with trained respite providers who work with people in their homes and out in the community.
-Read more about our impact.

-Supportive Family Services (SFS) began in FY 22 and provides holistic support to families with a variety of needs through classes, coaching, and skill-building taught through the Strengthening Families framework.
+Supportive Family Services (SFS) began in FY 22 and provides holistic support to families with a variety of needs through classes, coaching, and skill-building.
+In FY 23, 240 individuals benefitted from SFS case management.
 SFS uses a two-generational approach with the aim of ending the cycle of poverty and homelessness.
-Read more about our impact.
+Through SFS, 20 households were housed.